 If you have health insurance:

-Most insurance plans cover the cost of the Paragard IUD in full—this may mean: no co-pay, no deductible, and no out-of-pocket costs.
+Paragard is fully covered under most insurance plans—this may mean no co-pay, deductible or out-of-pocket costs.
 Check with your insurance provider to confirm coverage related to your individual plan.
 Fees for the Paragard placement procedure may apply.